contefranz/configzsh/README.md

 # What's this?

-This repository contains the script `init.sh` to automatized the creation of customized `.dotfiles` for the following environments:
+This repository contains a script to automatized the creation of customized `.dotfiles` under MacOS for the following environments:

 1. `zsh` with `oh-my-zsh`.
 2. `powerlevel10k` theme for `oh-my-zsh`.
 3. `vim` with a set of plugins and nice settings.
 3. `.gitconfig` global file.

-There is nothing fancy here...just launch the initialization script with `./init.sh`...

 ### MacOS Requirements